revans011/classifier_accuracy/README.md

 # classifier_accuracy
-How to assess classifier accuracy using unlabeled data
+This repository contains two Colab notebooks.
+Each as a different model assessing a classifier's accuracy using unlabeled data